stendler/tootbench/README.md

 ```

 ## TODO
-- switch mastodon version to 4.0.2 again
-- switch to official image again (should be fine for the currently low post intervals)
-- client: randomized messages (sha512sum of increments?)
 - better machines? (at least more cores for mastodon) - e2-standard-4 / e2-highcpu-4 / n2-highcpu-4 / e2-custom-6-6144?
 - plotting:
   - docker stats per scenario